aws-samples/emr-serverless-samples/cloudformation/emr-serverless-cloudwatch-dashboard/README.md

   -  Point in time view of Available Workers (Drivers + Executors)
   -  Point in time view of Running Drivers
   -  Point in time view of Running Executors
+  -  Point in time view of Job Worker Metrics (Drivers + Executors)

  ![Screenshot of snapshot metrics for available workers and running Drivers and Executors](images/snapshot_metrics.png "Capacity Utilization Snapshot view")